Hide Folders and Show Hidden Files in Ubuntu Linux [Beginner Trick]

 Display hidden files in the file manager (for desktop users)

-If you are in the file manager, you can use the Ctrl+H keyboard shortcut in Ubuntu and I presume other distributions to display all the files including the hidden ones.
+If you are in the file manager, you can use the Ctrl+H keyboard shortcut in Ubuntu and I presume other distributions also display all the files, including the hidden ones.

 Pressing Ctrl+H again will hide the files.